|

 Question: My dog, a 50 lb. border

-date, over several years, no ill-effects.
-Do I induce vomiting or is this
+To date, over several years, no ill-effects.
+Do I induce vomiting

-only when seeds are available and consumed.
-Is toxicity an issue?
+or is this only when seeds are available and consumed.
+Is toxicity

+an issue?
 Literature and vets give mixed and/or limited information.
-Not clear if

-from my home for a extended period of time.
-My lantana has flourished beyond its
+be gone from my home for a extended period of time.
+My lantana has flourished

-boundaries - this is its second season of growth.
-The first year it was
+beyond its boundaries - this is its second season of growth.
+The first

 |